masasam/emacs-helm-directory/README.md

 Helm-directory searches directories of helm-directory-basedir.

-Since it is too late when there are too many files, so we will deal with it by switching the search target.
+Since it is too late when there are too many directories, so we will deal with it by switching the search target.

 ## Requirements